 Even the most skilled web developers can’t rocket a website to top ranking overnight.
 What a web developer does is put the elements of SEO in place for the business to build on.
 Business people have to do a lot of work to keep their website optimized.
 Businesses take steady and repeated action to maintain their SEO and grow it further.

 That’s how it is with our mental health and wellbeing.
 We do things such as define goals, putting links in place for connection-building, and narrow our focus with keywords, motivational phrases to keep us on track.
 Once these are in place, we build on them, patiently and consistently, over time.
-Nurturing ourselves is a process.
+Self-optimization and nurturing ourselves is a process.
 With patience and self-understanding, it’s an enjoyable one.